deanagan/deanagan.github.io/_posts/2020-09-03-Discovering-Typescript-Operators.md

   3 passing (9ms)
 ```

 And now comes the optional chaining operator.
-We can get rid of the `if` clause we added by using the optional chaining operator.
+We can get rid of the `if` clause we added earlier by using the optional chaining operator.
 This will make it cleaner.
 ```javascript
 export function sum(input?: string): number | undefined {
   return input?.split(' ')